SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Swarming/Messages/ElementUnavailableWhileSwarming.md

 uid: ElementUnavailableWhileSwarming
 ---

-# Message: "x" is currently switching
+# Message: "_ElementName_" is currently switching

-When an element is switching over from being hosted on one DataMiner agent to being hosted on another DataMiner agent, it will be temporarily unavailable for interacting with.
+When an element is switching over from being hosted on one DataMiner agent to being hosted on another DataMiner agent, it will be temporarily unavailable for opening element cards or changing element configuration.

 In this case, DataMiner Cube will show a message indicating that the element is switching.